 Diversify your reading with our Monthly Diverse Read.
 Join us in reading this month's carefully handpicked selection with rich cultural representation for a unique diverse reading experience.

-Become a member for amazing perks, such as welcome gift, save 5% to 20% off all orders, receive monthly diverse read, and more.
+Become a member for amazing perks, such as welcome gift, save 5% to 20% off all orders, receive monthly diverse read, and more while supporting an indie bookstore.
 We have 4 tiers to choose from.
 Learn more today!

 New to Monthly Diverse Read?
 Keep scrolling (past this month's book blurb) to learn more about this service.